zbigniewzolnierowicz/washr/README.md

 - [ ] Implement lazy loading of posts
 - [ ] Make the page a11y-compliant
 - [x] Made the security rules better
+- [ ] Add a list of recent posts to profile view

 ## Development server